 - The ECO and / or the Site Engineer responsible for the development must remain aware that all sedimentary deposits have the potential to contain fossils and he / she should thus monitor all substantial excavations into sedimentary bedrock for fossil remains.
+This applies especially to excavations close to the Vlermuisleegte drainage line on the north-eastern edge of farm Uitkoms No. 462, Portion 1.
 If any substantial fossil remains (e.g. vertebrate bones, teeth, horn cores) are found during construction SAHRA should be notified immediately (Contact details: SAHRA, 111 Harrington Street, Cape Town.
 PO Box 4637, Cape Town 8000, South Africa.
 Phone: +27 (0)21 462 4502.
 Fax: +27 (0)21 462 4509.
 Web: www.sahra.org.za) so that appropriate mitigation (i.e. recording, sampling or collection) by a palaeontological specialist can be considered and implemented, at the developer's expense. - A chance-find procedure should be implemented so that, in the event of fossils being uncovered, the ECO / Site Engineer will take the appropriate action, which includes: - Stopping work in the immediate vicinity and fencing off the area with tape to prevent further access; - Reporting the discovery to the provincial heritage agency and/or SAHRA; - Appointing a palaeontological specialist to inspect, record and (if warranted) sample or collect the fossil remains; - Implementing further mitigation measures proposed by the palaeontologist; and - Allowing work to resume only once clearance is given in writing by the relevant authorities.